Citizen 13660

 Citizen 13660 is a book about internment of Japanese Americans written by Miné Okubo.
 It is a graphic novel completely illustrated by Miné that depicts the life and community within the Japanese internment camps in the United States.
 Miné was placed in two camps, first Tanforan Assembly Center and then moved to Topaz War Relocation Center.
 The book was published in 1946 and was a first real look into the camps because cameras were not allowed.

 Background

 Executive Order 9066 was signed by President Franklin D. Roosevelt on February 19, 1942.
-It made it legal for the US government to create exclusive internment zones for US citizens of Japanese descent.
+It made it legal for the US government to create exclusive internment zones for U.S. citizens of Japanese descent.
 Before entering World War II, the US government used the term "illegal alien" when referring to US citizens of German, Italian and Japanese descent that were under special supervision because the government identified them as a threat.
 This grew stronger after the Pearl Harbor attack, and made the internment of Japanese Citizens legal.